3obby/ai/app/usergroupchatcontext/llm_copilot_overview_and_todo.md

   voiceProcessing?: VoiceProcessingMetadata;
-  userMessageId?: string; // Track which user message this responds to isVoiceGhost?: boolean; // Indicates if this message is from a voice ghost bot }
+  userMessageId?: string; // Track which user message this responds to isVoiceGhost?: boolean; // Indicates if this message is from a voice ghost bot fromVoiceMode?: boolean; // Indicates if this message originated from voice mode processingStage?: string; // Current stage in the processing pipeline: 'pre-processing', 'tool-calling', 'post-processing', 'reprocessing' activeTools?: string[]; // List of tools currently being used needsReprocessing?: boolean; // Whether the message needs to be reprocessed }

 // Voice-related settings